OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 ~~~

-The purpose of the fragment shader is primary to modify the color of the current pixel.
-Let's display blue pixels :
+The fragment shader can modify the colors of the current pixel.
+Let's display a light blue pixels :

 ~~~ html
 <script id="firstFshader" type="x-shader/x-fragment">